liusida/Voxelyze.jl/README.md

 You can switch your compiler in the makefile on line 9 by defining CC=(gcc | g++ | etc), where the default given is CC=clang++

-You can also Define "USE_OMP" in the preprocessor to enable multithreaded solving.
+You can also define "USE_OMP" in the preprocessor to enable multithreaded solving by adding the flag -DUSE_OMP=1 on line 11 in the makefile.